jozilug/jozilug.github.io/README.md

 this file should look like ``meetup_api_key: [your key here]``.

 From the root directory of the site, run ``jekyll build`` to output the site to the _site subdirectory.
-Run ``jekyll build --serve`` to see the site hosted locally at 0.0.0.0:4000.
+Run ``jekyll serve`` to see the site hosted locally at 0.0.0.0:4000.

 Cheers!